tjnet/NewsAppSwiftMVVM/README.md

 - 1.2: A lot has been refactored, and a lot of protocols and protocol extensions has been added.
 Watch app should now work without the phone.
 - 1.1:　Apple Watch support using watchOS 2.
 - 1.0: Initial version.
-Supports RAC 4 and Swift 2.
+Supports Xcode7.3+ and Swift 2.

 ## User Features